|

 The Kyrgyz Som has been somewhat stable against the US dollar since 2016.
 Kyrgyzstan is not a rich country, on the contrary, it’s quite poor, and its currency is not a strong one.

-There are both coins and banknotes in Kyrgyzstan.
-The biggest available banknote is the 5000 KGS (~56$) but I never managed to see it during my 2 and a half weeks there.
+Both coins and banknotes are used in Kyrgyzstan.
+The biggest available banknote is the 5000 KGS (~56$) but I never saw it during my 20 days there.
 That’s a lot of money in Kyrgyzstan!

 The front side of the 100 Kyrgyz Som banknote